 Ease of Filling

-The ease of filling metric is quite important.
+This metric is also quite important.
 When a hydration bladder/pack is easier to fill, you are going to be more likely to want to use it.

 We examined how easy or difficult it was to remove the hydration bladder from the pack.
-Some of the hip packs in our test were quite involved and, frankly, it was a hassle to pull the bladder from the pack.
+Some of the hip packs in our test were quite involved and, frankly, it was a hassle to pull the bladder out.
 Other options used a quick-connect system making removal and filling a breeze.

 Comfort is key, no two ways about it.
 Nobody wants to wear an uncomfortable hip pack while they are trying to enjoy themselves on the trail.
 As a result, comfort is absolutely critical.
 If a piece of gear is comfortable, you are more likely to use it.

 Comfort is one of the easiest metrics to test.
 Simply put, we wore these hip packs as much as humanly possible.
-In addition, we wore these hip packs with multiple pairs of shorts and jerseys.
+In addition, we wore them with multiple pairs of shorts and jerseys.
 Testing these bags against clothing of different materials is important in the event a hip pack feels great against thicker materials but is irritating against thinner fabrics.
-We tested these hip packs in all temperatures to see how they felt in sweltering heat and in below-freezing temperatures.
+We tested our packs in all temperatures to see how they felt in sweltering heat and in below-freezing temperatures.